eliwong/Wiki_Docments_en/docs/FYSETC-SPIDER-KING.md

   ***REMEMBER to remove BT0 jumper if you finish uploading firmware or it will enter DFU mode again.***

 ##### Step 2.
 Click the upload button to upload firmware

+## 5. STLs

+We have upload some STLs for some 3D printers, like Voron: [holder](https://github.com/FYSETC/FYSETC-SPIDER-KING/tree/main/STLs).